A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Investor Protection

-Northern Ireland’s dual-market position is designated a strategic economic asset.
+Existing business incentives are preserved, and Northern Ireland’s dual-market position is recognised as a strategic economic asset.

 Institutional Non-Interference

-Federal institutions may coordinate but may not replace Windsor Framework structures.
+Federal institutions may coordinate where necessary but do not replace existing Windsor Framework structures.

 Closing Statement